Making Your Own Christmas Cookie Box

 Many, many years ago I was an exchange student in Germany.
 I was living with my host family in Bavaria during winter time, and got to experience the traditional Christmas we read about in story books and movies, namely that there was snow – and the first time I’d ever seen it falling from the sky.

 The thing that struck me the most was how much Christmas was embraced.
 There were Christmas markets on the weekend, tasteful decorations in all the stores and at home we had a working bee on the first weekend of December where we made a huge batch of various cookies to share with visitors during the Christmas period.
 This is a tradition I would like to keep alive with at home.
 It’s a great way to get together with friends and family, bake and snack on sweets and feel organised for the festive period.
-So, how to make your own Christmas Cookie Box?
+So, how do you make your own Christmas Cookie Box?

 SELECT A COOKIE BOX

 All you need to do is gather a few small boxes (depending on how many people you’re gifting them to); I bought mine from Muji (in the stationery section) and created dividers by cutting cardboard so I could dedicate a little compartment for each cookie or component.
 You can easily find some options at your local stationery store, variety stores/$2 shops or recycling old take away cake boxes or vintage tins.
+If selecting something you already have, make sure it’s clean/in good condition and sturdy.

 DECIDE ON WHAT TO FILL YOUR COOKIE BOX WITH